Downtown Riverfront Steam Plant

 Request for Qualifications

-As a first step in what will be a multi-stage process, the Agency recently issued a Request for Qualifications from visionary teams for the redevelopment of the Steam Plant.
+As a first step in what will be a multi-stage process, the Agency issued a Request for Qualifications from visionary teams for the redevelopment of the Steam Plant.
 The Agency received four submissions to the RFQ.
 The RFQ and submissions can be found below:

 Following community outreach, the River Guides will evaluate the proposal using the Agency Board-approved criteria.
 They will make a recommendation to the Agency Director and Board.